 In addition to practicing architecture, John has taught design at USF (the University of San Francisco) as an adjunct professor, taught introductory design classes at Berkeley as a lecturer and graduate student instructor, and managed a major sustainability research project for the architecture department at Berkeley.

 Today architectural practice consumes all of John’s professional time.
 He focuses on modernist homes, Passive Houses, net-zero energy homes, and mid-century modern buildings in general.
-Having recently become a certified Passive House Designer, he is excited to be working on more net-zero energy modern houses and is pleased to be working on the firm’s first modern style Passive House.
+A certified Passive House Designer, he is excited to be working on more net-zero energy modern houses and modern style, indoor-outdoor, Passive House homes.

 Geoff Campen – Principal Architect

-Geoff lives with his wife Diana in San Francisco, travels and explores as much as possible, creates and collects art, and plays soccer when possible.
-He strongly believes in socially relevant modern design, and strives to apply these sensibilities to his personal and professional work.
+Geoff lives with his wife Diana between San Francisco and The Sea Ranch, travels and explores as much as possible, creates and collects art, and plays soccer when possible.
+He strongly believes in socially relevant modern design and strives to apply these sensibilities to his personal and professional work.